denizguvel/denizguvel/README.md

 ### 👨‍💻 About Me

-🎓 Environmental Engineering background, passionate about technology
+Educated as an **Environmental Engineer**, evolved into a **Software Developer**.
-📱 Flutter Developer focused on **clean architecture**, **Provider**, and modern UI
+I believe in clean code, meaningful design, and digital experiences that feel timeless.

-🚀 Building a Eurovision-themed mobile app with search, video, favorite, and Top 10 features
+My work is guided by clarity, function, and a hint of elegance.
-💬 I enjoy meaningful projects, clean code, and beautiful UI/UX
+Currently designing a Eurovision-themed mobile app with refined UI, state management, and a smooth user journey.

 ---